How Do I Configure an ECS to Use DHCPv6?

 - Download ipv6-setup-rhel or ipv6-setup-debian with a required version and upload it to the target ECS.

 ipv6-setup-xxx modifies the configuration file of a NIC to enable dynamic IPv6 address assignment or adds such a configuration file for a NIC, and then restarts the NIC or network service.
-Table 2 lists the download paths of ipv6-setup-rhel and ipv6-setup-debian.
+Table 2 lists the paths for obtaining ipv6-setup-rhel and ipv6-setup-debian.

 Table 2 Download paths of ipv6-setup-rhel and ipv6-setup-debian Series